 Occupational and Environmental Medicine Grand Rounds consist of a case presentation by a second-year resident physician in the HSPH Occupational and Environmental Medicine Residency, followed by a discussion led by a Harvard School of Public Health faculty member or medical specialist.
 Presentations center on real clinical cases encountered by our second-year residents during their training.

-- Click here for more details and to see recordings of previous Grand Rounds.
+- Click here for more details and to see recordings of all previous Grand Rounds.

 (Grand Rounds are co-sponsored by the Harvard-NIOSH Education and Research Center (T42 OH008416), the Environmental and Occupational Medicine and Epidemiology Program, the Department of Environmental Health, and funded in part by the National Institute for Occupational Safety and Health and the Harvard-NIEHS Center for Environmental Health (P30 ES000002)).